dkeenan7/LyteFyba/PCB/Readme.txt

 Deselect board outline including the oval holes, by Ctrl-Shift-click.
 Copy and Paste.
-When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -1810 into the Y field.
+When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
 OK Click in space to deselect all
 Delete the mounting hole and its keepout circle (a tight group) from the original.
-Apply the rotation procedure to the north (original) board only Now is a good time for a design rule check.
+Apply the rotation procedure to the south (copy) CMU only Now is a good time for a design rule check.
 Make all layers visible
-Zoom out; select the two BMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 3620
+Zoom out; select the two BMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
-Zoom out; select all 4 BMUs; deselect outline; copy; paste; All No Press shift-"+" and enter X = 0 and Y = 7240
+Zoom out; select all 4 BMUs; deselect outline; copy; paste; All No Press shift-"+" and enter X = 0 and Y = 184
 Zoom in near the top of the 8 BMUs
 Select around the top squiggle join; delete
 Remove dangling tracks and via at top and dangling tracks at bottom.